mel-edo/Metricly/README.md

 - Automated backup and restore
 - Custom alert rules and notifications (alerts on email, discord etc)
 - check on all API for external integrations that could be used to make this even better
+- add more things to settings page like email notifications, theme settings

 ## Technical Stack